temu-ltky/website-source/content/join.en.md

   https://goo.gl/forms/AqF2KRBu6d9qaoNe2

 Members have the right to use the training room after reserving it from clubs Google calendar.
-One reservation is for 2 hours and you may make one reservation a day per band.
+One reservation is for 2 hours and you may make one reservation a day per band and max 3 per week.
 Exceptions can be made if you require longer training sessions before a gig for example.
 You will be given access to the calendar after you becoming a member.